velvetsnowman/CurriculumVitae/README.md

 Constant advertising to increase revenue and make our product more aware to the public and to increase revenue.
 Communicated with clients base on new products, deals, and changes.
 Used a variety of advertising techniques and platforms, from social media to paper-based publicity.

-## Personal Achievements

-- Owned my first business at 23, a company running a restaurant, focusing on quality american-themed comfort food.
-My establishment allowed locals and tourists in the heart of Paris to 'walk into America' and fully experience an authentic diner-inspired cuisine and atmosphere.
-- A bird's eye view photo of a variety of dishes from my restaurant was used as the homepage background screen of [HungryUp][21]'s first application release.
-The company later went on to obtain financing to become a top player in the French market, allowing customers to pre-order their drinks and meals online, as well as choose their tables before arriving at the chosen restaurant.
-- Collaborated on creating a flyer and mini-booklet for a non-profit organisation in southern-Africa, Zambia, focusing on helping the local population with mental health illnesses get the treatment and care they needed.
-My effort led to a huge charitable donation from a Danish firm which helped keep the organisation running.
-- President's Award for Educational Excellence whilst attending the American International School of Ghana
-- Prefect (student leader) for all primary and secondary school classes, as well as House Captain for inter-house sporting competitions at Simba International Secondary School.
-- School volleyball and rugby captain as well as MVP at the national Zambian Secondary School rugby tournament.

 ## Education

 **Maker's Academy** (May 2018 - October 2018)